 Messenger integration is more than just chatting – it’s about building real-time connections.
-“The goal isn’t just to send messages but to start conversations that matter,” says Jessica Warren, digital engagement strategist.
+Messenger integration is most effective when it focuses on meaningful, real-time conversations rather than one-way messaging.
 In this guide we’ll cover what Messenger integration means, the benefits, practical applications, implementation steps, challenges, best practices and future trends.
 By the end of this you’ll have all the information you need to make Messenger a part of your business strategy.

 Think of it like this: instead of manually responding to each enquiry or sifting through emails scattered across multiple inboxes, Messenger integration puts everything in one place.
 It’s the difference between juggling 10 balls and having a machine do the work for you.